garyfleming/product-engineering/product-engineering.md

 # Multi-dimensional

 * Positions
 * Posture
-* Performance
+* Power

-^    * ...
-You'll notice that each example was complicated.
+^ You'll notice that each example was complicated.
 Can be misaligned in multiple ways at the same time, which can be challenging.
-That means that none of my simplification is going to do justice to reality.
+That means that none of my simplification is going to do justice to reality
-    * Think about: ^ TODO not convinced this makes sense any more
+^ So think about these groupings
+^ Yes, I picked the names because they're alliterative...

+---

-    * Positions
+# Multi-dimensional: Positions

-        * Where each person sits on a particular issue
+* Where people sit on each issue
-        * Where the person sits in the org chat relative to the other
+* Broad
+* Don't need perfect alignment

+---

-    * Posture
+# Multi-dimensional: Posture

-        * Where the product fits in the world
-            * Internal vs External
+* Interal vs External
 * Small company vs Enterprise
+* Startup vs Established

+^ The posture of the company/product matter.
+How you approach problems will vary, appetite for risk, how you should operate etc. Pay attention and change approach.

+---

+# Multi-dimensional: Power

+* Org Chart
+* Network
+* Seniority
-    * Performance
+* Explicit || Tacit

-      * How each person is performing relative to the overall need and each other
+^ I'm going to go into this in more detail very soon, but the power dynamics (explicit and tacit) are probably the biggest driver of harmony and disharmony.
+^ Consider the many dimensions

 ---